 I have a great backstory for this one.
-I got to attend the Cotton Pickin’ Fair in Gay, Georgia in 2006 (look it up – it’s a bi-annual spring and fall craft fair) In one of the booths a vendor was selling handmade wine bottle lamps filled with midget lights.
+I got to attend the Cotton Pickin’ Fair in Gay, Georgia in 2006 (look it up – it’s a fun bi-annual craft fair) In one of the booths a vendor was selling handmade wine bottle lamps filled with midget lights.
 All of them one of a kind with different art on them.
 That one was hard to leave empty-handed; I left with one that had pretty grape clusters.

 This was honestly the first time I’d ever seen a repurposed wine bottle so naturally even though I enjoyed using mine, I was thinking, “I gotta make one of those, too” I had so much fun making this wine bottle with midget lights inside…yep, just an ordinary string of clear midget lights to make this show-stopper.
 Yep, the same kind I use for my funky light string covers.

 Materials For Your DIY Wine Bottle With Christmas Lights Project

 What about you?
 Great, now let’s get started!
 Here are the important materials: Besides an empty wine bottle (duh!), you will also need: